sthancock/gls_planner/README.md

-    -h, --help          show this help message and exit --A A               Mirror area in m2 Default 0.5 m^2 --alt H             Satellite altitude in metres Default 400,000 m --r RES             Ground resoltuion in metres Default 30m --Le LE             Laser efficiency, as a fraction Default 0.08
+    -h, --help          show this help message and exit --A A               Mirror area in m2 Default 0.5 m^2 --D D               Instead of A above, mirror diameter can be defined in metres --alt H             Satellite altitude in metres Default 400,000 m --r RES             Ground resoltuion in metres Default 30m --Le LE             Laser efficiency, as a fraction Default 0.08